 Many of the children and young people Alight works with around the world have also seen an interruption in their education.
 In the case of girls, they may never have had much access at all.

 In Pakistan and Jordan, we provide informal education to children who’ve found themselves outside the formal system.
 In Jordan, with partner Questscope, we’re working with Syrian refugees and Jordanian youth.
 Syrian kids have the opportunity to return to a learning environment after being out of school for years, and Jordanian youth who participate in the program have the chance to earn a high school equivalency diploma.
 It’s the only program like it in Jordan and makes a big difference to the future prospects of marginalized youth.

 In Pakistan, our education programs are aimed at bringing in students who’ve traditionally been left out of the system – particularly girls but also all children who haven’t before attended school because their families need their help making ends meet.
 Flexible home schools remove barriers to education – they charge no school fee, have no uniforms, offer classes on flexible schedules, and provide free school supplies.

 People whose lives have been upended are often desperate to get back on track supporting themselves and their families.
 In the new reality they find themselves in, they often just need access to some new tools and resources to help them back on a path to self-reliance.
 Alight helps with vocational training, small-business training and providing some of the essential tools that will make them employable or make their new small business take off.
 Training varies from teaching new and improved farming techniques in Congo, to encouraging traditional weaving businesses among refugees from Myanmar, to training young fishermen with the goal of reviving the fishery industry in Kismayo, Somalia.

-ARC currently provides education support in:
+Alight currently provides education support in: